 Step 1: Try negotiation with your bank

-What to do: The first step you should take is to first call your bank’s customer service department.
-This especially can be done through calls, emails as well as physically visiting any of the local branches.
+- What to do: The first step you should take is to call your bank’s customer service department.
+This can especially be done through calls, emails, as well as physically visiting any of the local branches.

-Tips: Be polite but firm.
-Timely state your problem and demand action to be taken.
+- Tips: Be polite but firm.
+Timely state your problem and demand that action be taken.

 Step 2: Wait for 30 days